Y-Digital/semantic-modeling-tools/README.md

 - [**The FAIR Cookbook**](https://github.com/FAIRplus/the-fair-cookbook)
   - Recipes to produce information artifacts that are **F**indable, **A**ccessible, **I**nteroperable, and **R**eusable.
+  - The [FAIR principles](https://www.go-fair.org/fair-principles/) match perfectly with Linked Data both in research and industry contexts.

 - [**RDFlib**](https://github.com/RDFLib)
   - The best Python library and ecosystem for Linked Data.